block-open-source/goose/README.md

 <h1 align="center">
-Goose is your on-machine developer agent, automating engineering tasks seamlessly within your IDE or terminal
+Goose is your on-machine developer agent, working for you on your terms
 </h1>

 <p align="center">